Pig bladder

-Pig bladder (also pig's bladder) is the urinary bladder of a domestic pig, similar to the human urinary bladder.
+A pig bladder or pig's bladder is the urinary bladder of a domestic pig, similar to the human urinary bladder.
 Today, this hollow organ has various applications in medicine, and in traditional cuisines and customs.
 Historically, the pig bladder had several additional uses, all based on its properties as a lightweight, stretchable container that could be filled and tied off.

 Traditional uses

 The pig bladder has several traditional ceremonial uses in Europe.
 It is traditional during the festival Fasching in Bad Aussee to brandish inflated pig bladders on sticks.
 Similarly, in Xinzo de Limia, Spain, inflated pig bladders are carried during Carnival.
 See also Clown society and Jester and Gigantes y cabezudos and Vejigante.

 In traditional Germanic communities a public Schlachtfest (of a pig) is announced by hanging the pig's inflated bladder in front of the host establishment.
 The bladder is used as a casing for several traditional food items, including the sausages known as ventricina and sobrassada.